-Figure 5.44: $O_3$ spectral fits for the U of T FTS (upper panel), and the residuals between the measured retrieval and the spectral fits (lower panel).
+Figure 5.46: HCl spectral fits for the U of T FTS (upper panel), and the corresponding residuals (lower panel).

-Figure 5.45: HCl spectral fits for the U of T FTS (upper panel), and the corresponding residuals (lower panel).
+Figure 5.47: $N_2O$ spectral fits for the U of T FTS (upper panel), and the corresponding residuals (lower panel).

-Figure 5.46: N2O spectral fits for the U of T FTS (upper panel), and the corresponding residuals (lower panel).
+Figure 5.48: CH4 spectral fits for the first CH4 bandpass of the U of T FTS (upper panel), and the corresponding residuals (lower panel).

-O3, that the PHS/EAP retrieval and ILS input cases are smaller than for the standard retrieval.
+retrieval and ILS input cases than for the standard retrieval.